newchuyalong/libgdx-learning/Contributing.md

 If you create a new class, please add at least class documentation that explains the usage and scope of the class.
 You can omit Javadoc for methods that are self-explanatory.

 If your class is explicitly thread-safe, mention it in the Javadoc.
-The default assumption is that classes are not thread-safe, to reduce the amount of costly locks in the code base.
+The default assumption is that classes are not thread-safe, to reduce the number of costly locks in the code base.

 ### Performance Considerations ###